alperhi/wessbas.dslModelGenerator/readme.txt

 The source code is comprehensively commented, and most of it should be self-explaining; all required libraries are included.
-Two classes are still in progress, since they are b+m gear-specific and details regarding to the generation of Markov4JMeter models based on b+m gear Flows need to be cleared:
+Two classes are still in progress, since they are b+m gear-specific and details regarding to the generation of Markov4JMeter models based on b+m gear Flows need to be clarified:

   - FlowSessionLayerEFSMGenerator:
     class for building Session Layer EFSMs based on Flows; the Session Layer